Who We Are

 As a Charity Member, you’ll play a part in our shared story: helping guide how we grow and stay true to our vision, mission and values.
 We welcome both individuals and organisations to join our membership.

 This opportunity is open to those who care about what Sterts stands for.
-Applications are considered by our Trustees, who welcome involvement from a wide and diverse community.
+We welcome involvement from a wide and diverse community.
 Members take on a small but important responsibility: to act in the best interests of Sterts as a charity.

 Membership includes: